Tsouzou/Potential_topics-personal_thoughts/README.md

-## A Fair Game and the Measurement Paradox: Martingales and Quantum Analogy
+# A Fair Game and the Measurement Paradox: Martingales and Quantum Analogy

 A **martingale** is a stochastic process whose expected future value, given all current information, equals its present value.
 In the fair coin-toss model where we assign $+1$ for heads and $-1$ for tails, let $S_t$ be the cumulative sum of these increments up to time $t$.
-Since each increment has zero mean and is independent of past outcomes,
+Since each increment has zero mean and is independent of past outcomes, we have

-$$
+\[
 E[S_t \mid \mathcal{F}_{t-1}] = S_{t-1},
-$$
+\]

 indicating no net drift in this “fair game.”
 Thus, $\{S_t\}$ is a classic martingale.